min2ha/ukwa-site/content/target/67142/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Theresa May tells MPs not to undermine UK's Brexit negotiations

 The UK's negotiating position would be undermined if MPs defeated the government in key votes on its Brexit bill, Theresa May told Tory MPs.
 She wanted to overturn a series of amendments made by the House of Lords.